swcarpentry/r-novice-gapminder/10-functions.md

 ~~~

 Ok, so there's a lot going on in this function now.
 In plain english,
-the function now subsets the provided data by year, if the year argument isn't
+the function now subsets the provided data by year if the year argument isn't
-empty, then subsets that by country, if the country argument isn't empty,
+empty, then subsets the result by country if the country argument isn't empty.
+Then it calculates the GDP for whatever subset emerges from the previous two steps.
-then calculates the GDP, just for that subset.
-It then adds it as a new
-column to the subsetted data, and returns that subset, because it's more
+The function then adds the GDP as a new column to the subsetted data and returns
+this as the final result.
-informative than just getting a vector of numbers.
+You can see that the output is much more informative than just getting a vector of numbers.

-Lets take a look:
+Let's take a look at what happens when we specify the year:

 ~~~ {.r}
 head(calcGDP(gapminder, year=2007))